-Lastly, we look at Alex’s cash flow statement.
-The cash flow from operations is negative (-$1000).
-Alex only collected $100 in cash from the sales but spent $1000 on coffee and $100 on cups.
-The $1000 spent on the coffee shop is part of investing cash flow and is also a negative number.
-Accountants make this distinction in the cash flow statement to separate cash inflows and outflows from operations (the bread and butter of the business) from cash inflows and outflows for activities necessary to run the operations.
-Both cash flow activities result in a total negative cash flow of $2000, which explains the reduction in cash between the establishment of the business and the present moment.
+Lastly, consider Alex’s SCF.
+The cash flow from operations is negative (−$1,000).
+Alex collected $100 in cash from sales and spent $1,000 on coffee and $100 on cups.
+The $1,000 spent on the coffee shop is part of investing cash flow and is also a negative number.
+Accountants make this distinction in the SCF to separate cash inflows and outflows from operations (the “bread and butter” of the business) from cash inflows and outflows for activities necessary to run the operations.
+Both cash flow activities result in a total negative cash flow of $2,000, which explains the reduction in cash between the establishment of the business and the present moment.

 Jamie’s and Alex’s financial statements